 Globalisation and demographic change are strongly affecting labour markets.
 Uneven migration flows result in brain drain, technological advancements are transforming the labour market faster than it can adapt and ageing society and lower fertility rates lead to a region-wide shrinking of work force.
 These developments transcend national borders and make labour and migration policy interdependence even more pronounced.

 We work together with labour market stakeholders, experts and academia and through social dialogue, analysis and policy guidelines we seek to ensure sustainable and inclusive labour markets, where vulnerable groups get support and opportunities for brain circulation and skills development are in place.

-Find more information on the Baltic Sea Labour Forum and its activities on the BSLF website.
+Find more information on the Baltic Sea Labour Forum and its activities here.

 Facts & Figures: